PascalCorpsman/fpc_atomic/flyio_server/README.md

    flyctl deploy
    ```

-### Option B: Build from Source Code
+### Option B: Build from Source Code and Deploy - `build_and_deploy.sh`

-If you want to build from source code (requires Pascal compiler and Lazarus):
+**Slower option** - builds the server from Pascal source code and then deploys it.
+Requires Pascal compiler (but it's already in the Dockerfile, so you don't need anything installed locally).
+Can work without game data (server will run, but without maps).

 **⚠️ IMPORTANT: Game Data Required**